Pareder/worldaria/README.md

 * **Details:** you can learn additional information (area, population, etc.) about countries just clicking on them.
 * **History:** you can learn historical countries of different periods.

+## Maps

+All used maps have [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) format.
+Some of them were found in open repositories like these (https://github.com/AshKyd/geojson-regions, https://github.com/mledoze/countries, etc.) and others were converted from Shapefile ([downloaded here](https://gadm.org/)) to GeoJSON using https://mapshaper.org/.

+All countries' statistics were found in open sources and updated manually.

 ## Used

 * [Vue.js](https://vuejs.org)